xanderstuff/FSEE-BiomeVersion/wiki/dev/docs/items/armor/ancient_armor.md

 	- Each piece gained 0.3 Armor Toughness, for a total of 2.
 This puts Ancient Armor on par with Diamond Armor defense-wise
 	- Only Ancient Scalemail grants Attack Speed bonus.
 Bonus decreased *(+60% -> + 40%)*
 	- Nerfed quality of enchantments of armor pieces found in Chests.
 	- Chests in End Cities have a 66% chance to contain an Armor piece, of which there is a 50/50 chance it is going to be a piece of Ancient Armor.
-Previously, it would be Ancient Armor piece 3/4 of the time.
+Previously, it would be an Ancient Armor piece 3/4 of the time.

 - **1.5a**
 	- Reworked entire set.
 It no longer has randomized stats and instead focuses on increasing offensive capabilites.